For me “Color bleeding” refers to that feeling of panic I get when I look at a newly washed clothing with color blotches. Like this one.

 If in doubt, give for dry cleaning, that is my policy.
 Dry cleaning is recommended for combination colors that have a tendency to bleed.

-If you want to wash yourself, remember that most bright colour clothes will bleed a little.
+If you want to wash the clothes at home, remember that most bright colour clothes will bleed a little.
 It may be the loose dye in the fabric.
 This will stop in the subsequent washes.
-Use a mild detergent when washing the fabric
+Use a mild detergent when washing the fabric.

 Do not expose clothing to high Temperature i.e Do not use hot water to wash colored clothes which may bleed.